svlada/svlada.github.io/posts/jwt-token-authentication-with-spring-boot.md

 #### JwtHeaderTokenExtractor

-JwtHeaderTokenExtractor is very simple class used to extract Authorization token from header.
-You can extend TokenExtractor interface and provide your custom implementation that will for example extract token from URL.
+The `JwtHeaderTokenExtractor` is a simple class used to extract the authorization token from the request header.
+You can extend the `TokenExtractor` interface and provide a custom implementation—for example, one that extracts a token from a URL instead of a header.

 ```java
 @Component